JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 **Max Range:** Greater than the Ineffective component of a Range but less than or equal to the Max component of a Range, dice pool rolls gain Disadvantage.

-### Set Range
+### Static Range

-For a Set Range, the components of a Range are all static.
+For a Static Range, the components of a Range are all unchanging.

 | Name | Effective Range | Ineffective Range Option | Max Range Option |
 | :---: | :-------------: | :----------------------: | :--------------: |